Why SeqFlow?

 }

-You can listen more events at the same time, see the API reference for more information about it.
+You can listen more events at the same time.

 Domains